 He is the recipient of several awards including the Steven Schenker “Editor-in-Chief” Award for the fellow with the most significant research contribution and the highest pursuit of scholarly activity.

 He is the founder and editor of bowelprepguide.com, a website dedicated to providing bowel preparation resources to patients and providers.
-Dr. Wale Ajumobi is the recipient of the American College of Gastroenterology 1st annual Service Award for Colorectal Cancer Outreach, Prevention & Year-Round Excellence (SCOPY).
+Dr. Wale Ajumobi is a Six-time recipient of the American College of Gastroenterology Annual Service Award for Colorectal Cancer Outreach, Prevention & Year-Round Excellence (SCOPY).